Special Use Permit - Forestry

 Where a special use permit is not the appropriate form of tenure, a tenure under the Land Act may be obtained through FrontCounter BC.

-Follow the special use permit procedures and policy:
+If interested in applying for an SUP, please review the following special use permit procedures and policy: